A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Face-Addition Algorithm with Exponential Time

 Consider a face $f$ of $G_1$ added during the above procedure.
-Because we want to generate a slant $\REL$ $\RR$, at least one side of $f$ must be a path of length 2.
+Because we want to generate a slant $\REL$ $\R$, at least one side of $f$ must be a path of length 2.
 This motivates the following definition.
+Figs \ref{fig:gadget} (1) and (2) show examples of a fan and a mirror fan, respectively.